-WWE Rumors: Two Superstars Jump Out As Favorites For ‘MITB’ Ladder Matches, Per Cageside Seats
+WWE Rumors: Two Superstars Jump Out As Favorites For ‘MITB’ Ladder Matches, Per ‘Cageside Seats’

 - Sasha Banks

-Cageside Seats is reporting that the winner of this briefcase will be one of the newest superstars to WWE’s main roster – Ember Moon.
+Cageside Seats is reporting that the winner of this briefcase will be one of the newest superstars to WWE’s main roster: Ember Moon.
 Again, these are just rumors and anything is possible to change or happen by the time the PPV actually happens.

 Rumors, especially in the world of professional wrestling, should be taken with a grain of salt as WWE can change its mind very quickly.
-Currently, the favorites for winners of the Money in the Bank Ladder Matches have a man from Raw and a woman from SmackDown Live, but it was the exact opposite a couple of days ago.
+Currently, the favorites for winning the Money in the Bank Ladder Matches have a man from Raw and a woman from SmackDown Live, but it was the exact opposite a couple of days ago.

 Texting With A Source regarding MITB winners.
 Said plans aren’t locked in, but at last check, source said it’s looking like the men’s winner is coming from Smackdown, women’s winner is from RAW.
 Don’t take as fact, as plans always change but that’s the feeling as of now. #TWAS